Ibby-debug/Ibby-debug/README.md

 I have been working on multiple short experiments - kickstarting scalable web2 and web3 apps.

-🎯Target: ✔️5% success rate on a 100 projects a year;
+🎯 Target: ✔️5% success rate on a 100 projects a year

-🚧 Progress: Building 2 prodcuts concurrently .
-Shoqaq.jo and Foodio.
+🚧 Progress: Building 2 prodcuts concurrently:

+- Shoqaq.jo and Foodio.

 <h3>3X winner in web3 hacakthons</h3>